MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-rim-connector.md

 The Veeva Vault RIM Copilot connector enables the following capabilities:

-- Generates summaries to understand and make decisions based on regulatory submissions and compliance metarils and key documents.
+- Generates summaries to understand and make decisions based on regulatory submissions and compliance metrics and key documents.
 - Improves the searchability of regulatory submissions and compliance documents by using advanced Microsoft 365 search capabilities.
 - Gains insights and recommendations from indexed data to enhance workflow efficiency, including checking the usage of specific phrases in RIM documents.
 - Indexes RIM content to create a unified search experience across Microsoft 365 environments.